What is Good Governance?

 While Governance has a complex set of interwoven principles, it is predominantly transactional.
 There is a set of pathways to be developed to work towards the nine characteristics of good governance.

 The opposite may be true for Sustainability.
 While it can be distilled into a much simpler definition, the path is less clearly defined.
-Sustainability means meeting our own needs without compromising the ability of future generations to meet theirs.
 This applies to our group, organization, society, company or the environment.

 With financial and social factors at play, the definition may be simple but achieving it can be complicated.
 The "Human Factor" is what makes sustainability challenging to achieve.